DaniS91/Coffee-Inventory-Project/README.md

 ## Known Bugs
 * the coffee price initially started as a number, but due to repeated annoying errors, I changed it to a string input.
 My plan is to correct the input and parse it correctly from a number input to a string in display

-* I'm not super happy with the functionality that decreases the remaining inventory, but it works!

 ## Setup/Installation Requirements